moacirguedes/ZSSN-api/README.md

 ### Testing

-For testing, run one of following commands
+For testing, run one of the following commands
 ```
 $ bin/rspec